forbconly/Family/family_data.md

 •	Spends his holidays with his male college friends.
 •	Loves car driving and long rides.
 •	A nocturn.
+• Although he graduated in Electrical Engineering, but now a full-stack software engineer with an MNC.
 Personality: Intelligent but not as studious as Pikul.
 Has a practical and "no-nonsense" attitude which, it's joked, prevents him from getting a girlfriend as he can't tolerate tantrums.
 ---Person Ends---